Coverage

 A suspended license is not a minor administrative inconvenience.
 The consequences are severe and immediate:

+1. You Cannot Legally Contract for Work.
 Entering into a contract while unlicensed or suspended is a criminal misdemeanor under California law (B&P Code 7028).
 Each contract is a separate offense.

+2. Existing Contracts May Become Unenforceable.
 California courts have ruled that contractors who were unlicensed during the performance of a contract cannot enforce payment.
 A client could potentially refuse to pay — even for work already completed.

+3. You Cannot Bid on Public Works Projects.
 Public agencies verify license status before awarding contracts.
 A suspension disqualifies you from public bidding immediately.

+4. Reinstatement Requires Active WC Coverage.
 To reinstate a suspended license, you must provide proof of current WC coverage (or an updated exemption).
 The CSLB processing time for reinstatement is typically 5–10 business days — days you're not legally working.

 Certificate of Insurance: What the CSLB Actually Requires